 Whether you injured your nose, have breathing issues, or have a birth defect, there are many reasons why one would choose to get a nose job (or in surgical terms, rhinoplasty).

-Surgical and non surgical rhinoplasty can both alter the appearance of the nose, but beyond this initial similarity, the route by which cosmetic surgeons go about performing each procedure differ greatly from one another.
+Surgical and non-surgical rhinoplasty can both alter the appearance of the nose, but beyond this initial similarity, the route by which cosmetic surgeons go about performing each procedure differs greatly from one another.

 What is surgical rhinoplasty?

 Plastic surgeons perform surgical rhinoplasty to change the shape of the nose or correct breathing problems.
 Surgical rhinoplasty can also straighten, smooth, refine, narrow, and reduce the size of the nose as well.

 The procedure includes making incisions to reshape the nose bone, nostrils, and cartilage.
 There are different types of rhinoplasty: open, closed, tip plasty, and septorhinoplasty.

 Cosmetic surgeons perform open rhinoplasty to sculpt the nose into the patient’s desired shape.
 This procedure allows the surgeon more access to the nasal structures to make more drastic changes.
 Furthermore, the scars that result from the procedure are not easily noticeable as they are hidden in the natural contours of the nose.

 This procedure is recommended for patients who simply desire minor adjustments to their nasal structure.
 Since cosmetic surgeons make incisions inside the nostril, there is no visible scarring after the procedure, fewer operating times, and a faster recovery.
 This makes it the most common type of surgical rhinoplasty.
 For more sizable rhinoplasty procedures, however, closed rhinoplasty is not recommended.

 A tip plasty focuses on reshaping the tip of the nose without damaging the other nasal structures.
 Cosmetic surgeons can perform a tip plasty using an open or closed procedure.